 Brief summary of the project

-The key aim of the engagement was to explore public perceptions of four maternity related messages drafted by the CCG Children’s Commissioning team.
+The key aim of the engagement was to explore public perceptions of four maternity-related messages.
+Our children’s commissioning team developed the messages.

 “As soon as you’re pregnant, it is important for you to see your midwife as soon as possible, even if you’ve had a baby before.”

 “The early stages of pregnancy are the most important time for a baby’s development.
 Your midwife will help support the physical and emotional well-being of you and your baby.”

 “Your midwife will help you to access the benefits available to you such as free prescriptions and free dental care, and will give you up to date information around staying healthy during pregnancy such as information on screening and immunisation.”